EvanBacon/evanbacon.dev/README.md

 ## Notes

+- This application uses the spiderable package, which uses PhantomJS to generate html versions of the code that are crawlable by web spiders.
+Learn how to test and troubleshoot spiderable [here](http://www.meteorpedia.com/read/spiderable/).
 - Although this application reduces image size and quality on upload, faster load times can be achieved by optimizing images before uploading.